Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 or you can simply click "Use all" to put all the computed commands to your plan.

 Then you can click the [upload button](#upload-commands-button) to upload the commands in your plan to the server.
-The server may take a while to do the computation, then the button in [server information](#server-information) will light up and you can click it to enter the next turn.
+The server may take a while to complete the computation, then the button in [server information](#server-information) will light up, and you can click it to enter the next turn.

-And you can use the "DefaultAI" to make the decision for you once again.
+Once again, you can use the "DefaultAI" to make the decision.